"Guys, chances are, someday you will go to war."

 Pre-9/11, America sat back while evil rulers took over Afghanistan and turned it into a training ground for terrorists.
 Earlier, we sat back and let Saddam Hussein, Muammar Qaddafi and others take power and use it for great evil against peace-loving people.

 We've known about Osama bin Laden and his brand of terrorism for years.
-Jim Phillips, a brilliant Middle East expert at Heritage, first warned of the growing danger presented by Osama and like-minded terrorists in 1994
+Jim Phillips, a brilliant Middle East expert at Heritage, first warned of the growing danger presented by Osama and like-minded terrorists in 1994, and identified him as an imminent threat in a paper issued more than a year before the 9-11 attacks.
+Phillips warned us that Osama had it in for America and had the resources to cause serious trouble.

 The problem was, until 9-11, bin Laden couldn't seem to get our attention.
 His bombings of American embassies in Kenya and Tanzania created too little U.S. response.
 His attack against the USS Cole in harbor at Aden, Yemen again brought few repercussions.
 In the mind of a madman, previously left free to terrorize at will, the 9-11 attacks on U.S. soil must have looked like a cakewalk.